drem-darios/Image-Rekognition/README.md

 ### Client
 ![](diagrams/signed_url_diagram.png)
 The client is a simple web page that allows users to upload an image to S3.
 The client will make a request to get a temporary URL.
 This triggers a lambda which asks S3 to generate a presigned URL that only accepts POST for a limited time.
+A presigned URL can be valid for a maximum of seven days because the signing key used in the signature calculation is valid for up to seven days.
+The default is five minutes.
 The client then uploads the selected file to the URL provided in the first request.

 ### Image Rekognition
 ![](diagrams/image_rekognition.png)